 As their name implies, partial dentures are a removable prosthesis that replaces several missing teeth but not an entire arch.
 The missing teeth don’t all have to be in a row; your dentist will be able to fill in multiple gaps with a single denture that is supported by a comfortable metal framework.

 While traditional full and partial dentures offer many benefits, they do have a few drawbacks.
 For example, you have to replace them every few years as your jaw changes shape and affects the fit of your teeth.
 Many patients have found that implant-supported dentures are a better option.
-They’re supported by small titanium posts that your oral surgeon places in your jaw.
+They’re supported by small titanium posts (dental implants) that your oral surgeon places in your jaw.
 They help to prevent bone loss, maintain the shape of your face, and offer the strongest bite out of all the tooth replacement options.
 They may even last for the rest of your life!